javiergamarra/nhpatt.github.io/_posts/2017-03-20-keep_the_ball_rolling.md

 I'll try to explain the current budget and see in the end if we managed to follow it.

-So estimating 220 attendees and we're expecting to spend 11.200 euros, split in these areas:
+We're estimating 220 attendees and expecting to spend 11.200 euros, split in these areas:

 *   550,00€ for the venue
 *   500,00€ for recording and streaming the talks